 The researchers examined over 100 bone samples from the third and second millennia B.C.E. and found a combination of distinctly European and uniquely Minoan characteristics—with no trace of African descent.
 The DNA samples are consistent with that of Neolithic, Bronze Age and modern European populations, especially Crete’s modern population.
 The Minoan people may be related to groups that migrated from Anatolia millennia earlier; if true, this would allow researchers to use cues from known Indo-European languages to help decipher the still-unknown language of the Minoan civilization.

 While mysteries about the seafaring Minoan civilization remain, we are one step closer to answering the question: Who were the Minoans?
 As University of Washington geneticist George Stamatoyannopoulos says, “We now know that the founders of the first advanced European civilization were European.”

 During the Late Bronze Age, the Eastern Mediterranean boasted a flourishing network of grand empires sustaining sophisticated infrastructures that collapsed suddenly and in tandem.
-Learn more about the Bronze Age collapse in Bible History Daily.
+What caused the Bronze Age collapse?

 Not a BAS Library member yet?
 Join the BAS Library today.

 Sign up to receive our email newsletter and never miss an update.